moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

                QUIC
 ~~~~~~

 where "Media Format" would be something like RTP payload formats or ISOBMFF {{ISOBMFF}}, and "Media Transport Protocol" would be something like RTP or HTTP.
-Not all of the possible proposals for "Media Over QUIC" follow this model, but for the ones that do, it seems useful to have names for "the protocol layers beteern Media and QUIC".
+Not all possible proposals for "Media Over QUIC" follow this model, but for the ones that do, it seems useful to have names for "the protocol layers beteern Media and QUIC".

 It is worth noting explicitly that the "Media Transport Protocol" layer might include more than one protocol.
-For example, a new Media Transport Protocol might be defined to run over HTTP, or even over WebTransport, which would imply HTTP as well.
+For example, a new Media Transport Protocol might be defined to run over HTTP, or even over WebTransport and HTTP.

 ## Latency Requirement Categories {#latent-cat}